beagan-svg/cellranger-qc/README.md

 - `cellranger-gex-qc`: GEX/multiome post-alignment QC, doublet scores, intron/exon matrices, count matrices, and library summaries.
 - `cellranger-atac-qc`: portable ATAC QC from fragments, per-barcode metrics, and a GTF annotation.
-- `mkmolinfo-rs`: optional Rust helper for generating `molecule_info_new.h5` files used by GEX QC workflows.
+- Optional Rust helper for generating `molecule_info_new.h5` files used by GEX QC workflows.

 ## Requirements

 - Python 3.10, 3.11, or 3.12
 - [`uv`](https://docs.astral.sh/uv/) for Python environment management
 - Cell Ranger output files for the workflow you are running
-- Rust stable only if you build `mkmolinfo-rs`
+- Rust stable only if you build the optional `molecule_info_new.h5` helper

 Python 3.13+ is not enabled yet because some scientific Python and bioinformatics dependencies can lag new Python releases.